-Lodging House, Small or Small Lodging House - means a type of Dwelling Unit containing 5 but no more than 10 Bedrooms which does not function as a single housekeeping unit a.
+Lodging House, Small or Small Lodging House - means a type of Dwelling Unit containing 5 but no more than 10 Bedrooms which does not function as a single housekeeping unit for which a Business License has been issued by the Clerk.

+Licensed Premises - means a:

+- a.
 Rental Dwelling Unit, Large;

-Licensed Rental Premises - means a:

 - b.
 Rental Dwelling Unit, Small

 - b.
 Lodging House, Large; or

 - c.
 Lodging House, Small